SamFu1113/Cracking-the-coding-interview/II.Behind_the_Scenes.md

 Amazon places great emphasis on scaling the system.
 Therefore, make sure you are prepared for scalability issues.
 To answer these questions, you don't necessarily need a background in distributed systems.
 See our recommendations in the System Design and Scalability chapter.

-Besides, Amazon tends to ask a lot of questions about object-oriented design.I recommend looking at the Object-Oriented Design chapter for example problems and advice.
+Besides, Amazon tends to ask a lot of questions about object-oriented design.
+I recommend looking at the Object-Oriented Design chapter for example problems and advice.

 #### 独特之处：